yakworks/gorm-rest-api/docs/tutorial/stock.md

 - __rows__ is the list of data

-> :memo:
  Currently you will get next response on index endpoint:

 ```json
 {
     "page": 1,